-For more information about the impacts of starting a Flexi Pension with your defined benefit component, refer to the ‘Are you a Defined Benefit Division (DBD) member?’ in the Flexi Pension PDS.
+For more information about the impacts of starting a Flexi Pension with your defined benefit component, refer to the ‘Are you a Defined Benefit Division (DBD) member?’ in the Flexi Pension PDS (PDF, 2.41MB).

 The rules around TTR for DBD members are complex.
-Make sure you read our fact sheet and think about getting advice from a qualified financial adviser.
+Make sure you read our Transition to retirement fact sheet (PDF, 77.26 KB) and think about getting advice from a qualified financial adviser.

 Tax and TTR